Diarrhea – What is it?

 For the adults and elderly, it has recently come to the attention of doctors that intractable diarrhea increases when mucosal mast cells (known as mastocytic enterocolitis) are present in the digestive lining.
-Patients in this 2016 study had been shown to be treated with an antihistamine medication (Seo, H., et al., 2016).
+Patients in this 2016 study were treated with an antihistamine medication (Seo, H., et al., 2016).

 A lack of enzymes can also cause osmotic diarrhea.
 Malabsorption-induced diarrhea is a result of insufficient enzymes available to break down the food that arrives in the digestive tract.
 This often occurs after the consumption of a protein/fat dense meal, particularly one rich in animal products.
 If the enzymes are not available, the protein or fat cannot be broken down and absorbed.
-This can result in different types of distress to the digestive system.
-Most readily it can result in malabsorption of nutrients, and in the long term, it can lead to SIBO, leaky gut and leaky brain.
+This can result in different types of distress in the digestive system.
+Most readily it can result in malabsorption of nutrients, and in the long term, it can lead to SIBO and other digestive issues.

-Becuase the nutrients in the food was not able to be absorbed, as it moves through the digestive tract it ferments (not in a good way), releases gas, and feeds bad bacteria.
+Because the nutrients in the food were not able to be absorbed, as it moves through the digestive tract it ferments (not in a good way), releases gas, and feeds bad bacteria.
 This combination will lead to osmotic diarrhea and foul flatulence (eds.
 Guandalini, S., Vaziri, H., 2011).

 This form of diarrhea is associated with individuals of a young age, between 6-24 months.
 It associated with severe dehydration and hospitalization (Gracey, M., 1991).
 It is especially problematic in developing nations, accounting for approximately 800,000+ deaths in children (Murray, M.T., & Pizzorno, J., 2012).
 Though it may be a milder form of diarrhea for most children, if left unattended it can cause serious problems, dehydration being the main issue (ed.s Pollards, A.J., et al., 2006).

-The most common cause of Traveller’s Diarrhea is E coli contamination in food or water, with norovirus being responsible for 15% of cases.
-How do you know if you have Traveler’s Diarrhea?
-You will be passing 3 or more unformed stools in a 24 hour period and it will be followed one or more of the following symptoms;
+The most common cause of traveler’s diarrhea is E. coli contamination in food or water, with norovirus being responsible for 15% of cases.
+How do you know if you have Traveller’s Diarrhea?
+You will be passing 3 or more unformed stools in 24 hours and it will be followed one or more of the following symptoms;

 - you may begin to pass a large amount of gas

-- tenesmus – feeling like you can’t completely empty your bowels
+- tenesmus – feeling like you can’t empty your bowels

 - extreme nausea